Testbits-Training/Automation-Framework/README.md

 | Record-and-Playback Testing         | Capture, view object properties and generate tests based on every action taken on the System Under Test    |
 | Keyword-Driven Testing              | Jam-packed library of built-in keywords to 2x the speed of designing test steps and actions |
 | Data Driven Testing                 | Test against a combination of CSV/Excel files, internal databases and external databases ( Oracle SQL, SQL Server or databases with JDBC drivers)      |

+You can read more in this [resource](https://katalon.com/resources-center/blog/test-automation-framework) by Katalon

 ## KS Beginner Project Framework
 ### Project Structure